 An in-depth study of aspects of American national government including the federal budget, the executive branch, the federal bureaucracy, the impact of interest groups on Congressional decision making and other topics.
 A term project is required.
-(Fall, even)
+Prerequisite: HG201 (Fall/Even Years)